-But now, I kind of do a mix of um, old things and new things and a corner of my heart belongs to HDTV.
-But I have gotten, so instead of going out shopping or you know, adding one more piece of clutter to my house that I shot the house.
+But now, I kind of do a mix of um, old things and new things and a corner of my heart belongs to HGTV.
+But I have gotten, so instead of going out shopping for, you know, adding one more piece of clutter to my house that I shot the house.
 So I’ll go up in the attic or I’ll move things around instead of buying new things.
 How about you?

 I’m still fairly sure we could Pinterest that.

 One of our listeners said this, “My biggest struggle is knowing when enough is enough.
 Where is the balance of putting enough work or effort into something not exceeding the line of perfectionism?”

-Well, this is Cheri Gregory
+Well, this is Cheri Gregory.

-and I’m Amy Carol.
+And I’m Amy Carroll.

 So if you’re struggling to understand or accept some aspect of your life that isn’t going as planned, Tracy has words of hard won wisdom for you today.